Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 Let us assume that the loss is frequency-independent, $R=R(\bar{\nu})$.
 Scaling out the constants of equation (\ref{eq:F_gen_neutral}), namely $\gamma_{1} (L_{\rm PU}/R)^{2}$, we finally arrive at

 which we refer to as the scaled, log-uniform-search value functional.
-By maximizing this functional in particular, we determine the best matching network.
-This value functional is similar to the Wiener-filtered energy resolution in a calorimeter \cite{stahl2005cryogenic}, which is the integral of the inverse-squared noise-equivalent power (instead of the integral of inverse-squared noise-equivalent number).
+By maximizing this measure of frequency-integrated sensitivity, we determine the best matching network.
+It is similar to the Wiener-filtered energy resolution in a calorimeter \cite{stahl2005cryogenic}, which is the integral of the inverse-squared noise-equivalent power (instead of the integral of inverse-squared noise-equivalent number).

-The signal source contains a complex impedance, with resistance $R$ and pickup inductance $L_{\rm PU}$, and the amplifier input impedance is real.
-Let us assume that the matching network is linear, passive, lossless and reciprocal.
+The signal source contains a complex impedance, with resistance $R$ and pickup inductance $L_{\rm PU}$, and the amplifier input/noise impedance is real.
+Let us assume that the matching network is linear, passive, lossless, and reciprocal.
 The Bode-Fano criterion \cite{fano1950theoretical,bode1945network,pozar2012microwave} then applies:

 We discuss relaxation of the assumptions on matching network in Section \ref{sssec:BF_evade}.
-Equation (\ref{eq:ScattRelation}) may be rewritten as
+Using (\ref{eq:ScattRelation}), the criterion may be rewritten as

-We now derive the constraint that the Bode-Fano criterion imposes on the scaled, log-uniform-search value functional (equation \ref{eq:F_gen_scaled}).
-This allows us to understand the limit placed by Bode-Fano on the matching network, and to evaluate how close a single-pole resonator is to this limit.
-The derivation of this inequality requires the definition and manipulation of an auxiliary function $h$.
+We now derive the constraint that the Bode-Fano criterion imposes on the scaled, log-uniform-search value functional (\ref{eq:F_gen_scaled}).
+The derivation of the constraint requires the definition and manipulation of an auxiliary function $h$.